– General Information –

 - 2007: In his first major live tournament, the $8,000 WPT Championship event at the 2007 PokerStars Caribbean Adventure, he finishes 2nd and wins $861,789.

-- 2016: He quits PokerStars Team Pro after the room cancels its Supernova Elite program without any prior notice to the players.
-He becomes a vocal critic of the giant online poker room.
+- 2016: He quits PokerStars Team Pro after the poker site cancels its Supernova Elite program without any prior notice to the players.
+He becomes a vocal critic of the online poker operator.

 – Isaac Haxton’s Career –